 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 Thingvellir was declared as the Thingvellir national park in 1930 after a law was passed to protect the national shrine of Icelanders and to protect the perpetual property of Iceland, Thingvellir was designated as the Thingvellir national park.
 UNESCO designated Thingvellir as a World Heritage Site on July 2, 2004, by UNESCO.
-One of the major tourist attractions of Thingvellir national park is the snorkelling in the Silfra Fissure.
+One of the major tourist attractions of Thingvellir national park is the snorkeling in the Silfra Fissure.
 Silfra Fissure is the only place in the world that offers you to swim between the two continental plates North America and the Eurasian plateaux is only possible at the Silfra Fissure.
 Silfra Fissure has the cleanest water the underwater visibility in Silfra Fissure is almost 100 percent.
 The cleanest water draws the tourists from all over the globe to experience the feeling of surreal swimming between two worlds, where the visibility of lava-rock cliffs is as high as 300 feet.
-Participants are generally recommended to wear the wetsuit to have the adventurous experience snorkelling in Iceland.
+Participants are generally recommended to wear the wetsuit to have the adventurous experience snorkeling in Iceland.
 The wetsuit helps in protecting the body from freezing and allowing the participants to dive and explore Silfra.

 Location: West Iceland

 Nearest Airport: Keflavik International airport

 How to reach: 1.5 hr drive from Keflavik airport